darshil-pandya/portfolio/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7688791"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 This is another good alternative representation, but it is quite overwhelming for a novice reader.
 If the reader is used to consuming this data on a regular basis and wants all information in one go, then this can be a good representation for them.
 But for a new reader this chart can be an information overload and they can be lost in the data.
+One good thing about this graph is the option of filters.
+Readers and restrict the information by selecting the countries they are interested in through the filters.
+User can customize the information to their comfort.